cleicar/cleicar/README.md

 I'm Cleiviane (ela/she/her).
 I'm Brazilian and live in Santos/SP.

-I'm a Senior Software Engineer at [OmbuLabs.com](http://www.ombulabs.com), working mostly with my beloved Ruby on Rails ❤️
+I'm a Engineering Manager at [OmbuLabs.com](http://www.ombulabs.com), where we work mostly with my beloved Ruby on Rails ❤️

 I'm also an entrepreneur and run the startup [OPSICO](http://www.opsicoapp.com) as Co-founder and CTO.